 Configuration tokens introduce variables into the server configuration.
 They can take values from Java system properties, environment variables, JSON and Java properties files held in specified directories, and from properties configured in routes.
-For more information, see JSON Evaluation.
+For more information, refer to JSON Evaluation.